 Can I use Google Analytics, Facebook Pixel tracking, and other metrics in an Instagram link in bio page?

 It’s a commonly overused saying in business that “If you can’t measure it, you can’t improve it.”
 That definitely holds true with blogging and internet business in general.
 And you’ll want to be able to measure how many views to your new Instagram link in bio page actually come from your Instagram profile.

 Thankfully, as long as you have Google Analytics set up on your blog, these clicks/taps will automatically be seen as coming from Instagram in your analytics reports.

 On most social media platforms like Facebook and Twitter, you’ll be using UTM tags added to your URL to allow Google Analytics to identify the source of the link.
 This will tell you whether it came from a FB page post, an ad post, a mailing list blast, or anything else for which you build UTM tags.

 Instagram doesn’t need all that.
 It’s useful if you’re doing sponsored posts for sure, but for organic (not paid for) Instagram metrics there is only one source—your link in your bio.

 You’ll also probably want to have a Facebook Pixel set up on your whole website for remarketing purposes in case you ever decide to run Facebook ads at a later date.

-If you’re not familiar with these, here’s some quick definitions:
+If you’re not familiar with these, here are some quick definitions:

 - Remarketing is where you basically target ads or posts to a group of people who have already been exposed to your brand, site, or other platforms.